hamedbiglari/DRASTIC/ReadMe.md

 I so appreciate each one!
 Feeling very blessed.

-# Hamed Biglari
+# Create and share by:

+Biglari.
+H

-PhD in Environmental Health Engineering, Tehran, Iran
+PhD in Environmental Health Engineering

 WhatAppNumber: +98 936 080 5530

-Email: hamed.biglari@gmu.ac.ir

-Email: hamed.biglari@gmail.com
+Email: hamed.biglari@gmu.ac.ir or hamed.biglari@gmail.com

 Yours faithfully